Google Bans North Korean Hackers Exploiting Chrome Zero-Day Bug

 - Software vendors

-These fake job offers aim to compromise organizational security by gaining initial access through unsuspecting employees.
-The hackers’ fake domains, like disneycareers[.]net and find-dreamjob[.]com, present credible-looking links but are carefully designed traps meant to harvest sensitive data or deploy malicious code.
+These fake job offers aimed to compromise organizational security by gaining initial access through unsuspecting employees.
+The hackers' fake domains, like disneycareers[.]net and find-dreamjob[.]com, present links that appear credible but are carefully designed traps meant to harvest sensitive data or deploy malicious code.

 A Common Exploitation Toolkit